TREEcg/specification/specs/1-discovery.md

 # Extracting metadata # {#metadata}

-The root node from which all members of a collection can be found can be discovered through the predicate `tree:view`.
+The root node from which all members of a collection can be discovered through the predicate `tree:view`.
 The object of the `tree:view` triple will contain a root node from which all elements in the collection can be retrieved.

 When the current page is a `tree:Node`, there MUST be a property linking the current page URL to the URI of the `tree:Collection`.
 Three properties may be used: